*** Note: No wholesale shipments 6/4 - 6/11; See you at the TNNA Show in booths #237/239 ***

 • knit 2 stitches together (i.e. k2tog)

-• slip the stitch just made from right needle to left (i.e. becomes first stitch on left needle)
+• move the stitch just made from right needle to left needle (i.e. becomes first stitch on left needle)

-• slip second stitch over first stitch on left needle, slip stitch from left needle to right
+• pull second stitch over first stitch on left needle, move stitch from left needle to right needle

 Voila! the same result and looks as working the k3tog as one step.
 As you can see, this alternative method is more steps.
 But by manipulating fewer stitches at a time, it can be less stressful, both on the thread and on you.